shahnamana/QTalk/README.md

 5. Run the main.dart file

 #### To install the App on Android Phones:
-1. Download the APK file from the link given below [Download APK](https://example.com)
+1. Download the APK file from the link given :
+[Download APK](https://example.com)
 2. Install the App on your mobile phone